This BLOG On Home Loan With Unpaid Collection Accounts Mortgage Guidelines Was UPDATED On December 12th, 2018

 Older unpaid collection accounts have very little or no impact on credit scores.

-- FHA does not require to pay off outstanding collections and/or charge off accounts to qualify for FHA Loans.
+- HUD does not require to pay off outstanding collections and/or charge off accounts to qualify for FHA Loans

-- Do not pay off outstanding collections and charge offs or do any credit disputes until consulting with a loan officer.
+- Do not pay off outstanding collections and charge offs or do not do any credit disputes until consulting with a loan officer

-Lenders Will Approve Home Loan With Unpaid Collection Accounts
+Lenders Will Approve Mortgage With Unpaid Collection Accounts

-- In the event if the mortgage lender requires that unpaid collection accounts be satisfied, it can be paid at closing.
+- In the event, if the lender requires that unpaid collection accounts be satisfied, it can be paid at closing

-2017 FHA Guidelines On Home Loan With Unpaid Collection Accounts
+FHA Guidelines For A Mortgage With Unpaid Collection Accounts

 New FHA Guidelines are now in effect with regards to unpaid collection accounts as of 2017.